dustinpfister/blog_posts/_posts/linux-bash-script-build-js.md

 ## 4 - Conclusion

 I have been enjoying using this script as a way t automate this aspect of development on top od doing what I was doing before which was taking the time to manually put the build together.
 I have not ben working on that many projects so far where doing so was that time consuming, but with some projects it was starting to add up a little.
+There are still great things about making a similar script like this in javaScript rather than bash which would help to make this part of a project more portable.
+Still I Like working in a Linux environment way better than windows, sso maybe doing this like this will help better motivate be to go more in that direction.